Field Course: Product Management 101

 - What is the difference between waterfall and agile software development methods, and when/why would firms chose one over the other?

 Last year’s syllabus for PM 101 is available here.
-This year’s course will cover roughly the same content as last year’s fall semester sessions.
+This year’s course will cover roughly the same content as last year’s fall term sessions.
 Readings are sourced largely from blog posts by practitioners.
-None of PM 101’s sessions will entail case discussion.

 Projects and Application Process

 Students initially will work in pairs on a software application.
 Most projects will be student originated and will relate to students’ startup ideas.
 Some projects will be sourced by the instructors and typically will relate to applications under development by HBS's IT staff.
 If a team concludes, after researching user needs, that their application idea is not viable, its members will be reassigned to another PM 101 project already underway.

 The course’s design requires an evenly balanced number of students who originate their own project (“originators”) and students who work on a peer-originated project (“auxiliaries”).
 Likewise, PM 101’s design requires that project ideas initially be at roughly the same stage of development, so students can all work on the same tasks at the same time.